jtipton25/BayesMRA/README.md

 devtools::install_github("jtipton25/BayesMRA")
 ```

-**Note: It is recommended to reguarly check for updates by using
+**Note: It is recommended to regularly check for updates by using
 `devtools::install_github("jtipton25/BayesMRA")` frequently as this
 package is in active development and regularly undergoes large changes**